 The story behind Mitticool is very interesting.
 In 2001, the area in India known as Gujarat was hit by an earthquake.
 While many were fortunate to escape with their lives, they were without electricity.
-Mansukhlal Raghavjibhai Prajapati, a clay craftsmen from Gujarat, was working with the relief effort when he had a fantastic idea.
+Mansukhlal Raghavjibhai Prajapati, a clay craftsman from Gujarat, was working with the relief effort when he had a fantastic idea.
 He made the first Mitticool refrigerator out of clay to use the old principle called ‘surahi,’ or ‘cooling through evaporation.’
 In the topmost “pot,” water is stored.
 This water drips down the sides of the refrigerator, cooling the interior.
 A small tap was built into the bottom to serve as a water cooler as well.

 Amazingly, even the first Mitticool Refrigerators maintained fruits and vegetables for up to 5 days.
 Milk and buttermilk were kept fresh for 24 hours.

-It takes about 12 hours for the clay to get cool before use, but after that, the internal temperature is usually around 10-20 degrees cooler than the outside environment.
+It takes about 12 hours for the clay to get cool before use, but after that, the internal temperature is usually around 10-20 degrees cooler than in the outside environment.

 If you are interested in learning about how to procure a Mitticool refrigerator or other products made by Prajapati, you can check out the Mitticool website.

-2. Ice house
+2. Ice House

 These were extensively in the pioneering days of America.
-Ice houses are typically a combination of root cellars and canning cellars, but they did not require the canning, smoking, or drying of sundries to be used.
+Ice houses are typically a combination of root cellars and canning cellars, but they do not require the canning, smoking, or drying of sundries to be used.
 The basic icehouse was an insulation-heavy shed that kept food from spoiling during the spring and summer months.